 - about 200g green olives, pitted

-(2) Turn out the dough onto a surface that has been lightly dusted with fine semolina and/or rice flour and give it a couple of stretchs and folds to tighten it up again (see my above post link for stretching and folding).
+(2) Turn out the dough onto a surface that has been lightly dusted with flour.
 Cut in two equal pieces and gently pat out into two rectangles.

-(4) Roll up the dough and pop them into bannetons that have been dusted literally with either rice flour or fine semolina (or a mixture of both).
+(4) Roll up the dough, aiming to get surface tension (see recipe link above) and pop them into bannetons that have been dusted liberally with either rice flour or fine semolina.

 NB: the guidelines for turning out and baking are as in my “making sourdoughs” post linked above.